-The risk
+The risk Basis:

-review for indicators of impairment for intangible assets.

-Goodwill and intangible assets have arisen on the Group's acquisition of businesses including lenders, independent financial advisers and finance brokers. each of which is identified by the Group as a Cash Generating Unit.
+Goodwill and intangible assets are significant and the estimated recoverable amount of these balances is subjective due to the inherent uncertainty involved in forecasting and discounting future cash flows for the goodwill impairment test and in performing a review for indicators of impairment for intangible assets.
+Goodwill and intangible assets have arisen on the Group's acquisition of businesses including lenders, independent financial advisers and finance brokers, each of which is identified by the Group as a Cash Generating Unit.